-This story is part of Find Out Florida, a WUFT News series built from your questions.
+This story is a part of Untold Florida, a WUFT News series built from your questions.
 A listener asked us, “What is the new storm runoff fee Alachua County wants to charge?
 Is there a new problem dealing with runoff?
 Why not just raise property taxes?”

 Alachua County commissioners voted 4-1 this week to implement a stormwater assessment fee.